ermouth/couchbox-install/Ubuntu/README.md

 and then `couchbox.json`.
 If you already have some components installed comment them out from `install.sh` script, it’s very simple and easy to follow.

-Couchbox minimum is 2 core CPU system with 2 Gb of RAM.
+Couchbox absolute minimum is 2 core CPU system with 2 Gb of RAM.

 ## Installation